Six high-street banks given ‘red’ warning over eco policies, Which? reveals

 JP Morgan said it was targeting 1 trillion dollars (£820 billion) for green initiatives by 2030 to help its clients speed up their transition to low carbon output.

-“As one of the world’s largest financial institutions, we provide financing across the energy sector,” a spokesperson said.
+“As one of the world’s largest financial institutions, we provide financing across the energy sector: supporting energy security, helping clients accelerate their low carbon transition and increasing clean energy financing with a target of 1 trillion dollars for green initiatives by 2030,” a spokesperson said.

 Spanish bank Santander received the second-lowest total score of 23%.